From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 Hera herself claims to be the protector of Argos in Iliad IV, 50–52: "The three towns I love best are Argos, Sparta and Mycenae of the broad streets".

-The sanctuary of Hera was famous, ancient cult center that lies on a low hill between Argus and Mycenae.
-It was probably the birth place of worship of Hera in ancient Greece.
-The first temple of Hera was built in the 7th century BC that burned to the ground in fire.
+The sanctuary of Hera was the famous, ancient cult center that lay on a low hill between Argus and Mycenae.
+It was probably the birthplace of the worship of Hera in ancient Greece.
+The first temple of Hera was built in the 7th century BC that burned to the ground in the fire.
 It’s said that it’s due to neglect of the priestess Chryseie in 423 BC.

-The second, Doric temple got built to honor the goddess by the architect Eupolemos of Argus about 420-410 BC. right on a terrace below the old temple.
-Some parts of the 5th-century temple got preserved, including lavish sculptural decorations.
+The second, the Doric temple was built to honor the goddess by the architect Eupolemos of Argus about 420-410 BC. right on a terrace below the old temple.
+Some parts of the 5th-century temple were preserved, including lavish sculptural decorations.
 The depiction of the birth of Zeus decorated the pediment of the east side of the temple.
 The Gigantomachy decorated the metopes of the same side.
 The Trojan War cycle themes dominated the west side of the temple.
 The west pediment had a representation of the Sack of Troy.
 The metopes of this side depicted the Trojan Amazonomachy.
-There were also some lion-shaped water-spouts, relief palmettes, tendrils and cuckoos, the bird anered to the goddess.
+There were also some lion-shaped water spouts, relief palmettes, tendrils, and cuckoos, the bird answered to the goddess.

 The colossal gold and ivory cult statue of Hera that had stood inside the temple was the work of the Argive sculptor Polydoitas.
-Its form is known from the depictions on coins of Argos issued in the 2nd century AD and from the descriptions of a travel writer Pausaniaus. * From the description in the museum in Athens.
+Its form is known from the depictions on coins of Argos issued in the 2nd century AD and from the descriptions of the travel writer Pausanias. * From the description in the museum in Athens.

 The Peacock in Greek Mythology